ogobrecht/console/docs/console.md

 <!---------------------------------------------------->

 Returns the current log level of the own session.
-This information is cached in a package variable for performance reasons and reevaluated every 10 seconds.
+This information is cached in a package variable for performance reasons and re-evaluated every 10 seconds.

 ```sql
 select console.my_log_level from dual;